-WTA CEO Steve Simon recently responded to concerns raised by world number one Iga Swiatek and Ukrainian player Lesia Tsurenko.
+WTA CEO Steve Simon responded to the comments made by Iga Swiatek and Lesia Tsurenko after an incident related to Anastasia Potapova.

 "We continue to do as much as we have the ability to do.
 We have done a lot for our athletes, I know there's a variety of opinions on that out there.
 What's going on in Ukraine is reprehensible.
 You can't support it any way - nor what the Russian government is doing."